 Jordan Tannahill (b.
 1988) is a Canadian playwright, author, theatre director, and filmmaker.
 His work has been presented in theatres, festivals, and galleries across Canada and internationally.

 From 2012 - 2016, in collaboration with William Ellis, Jordan ran the alternative art space Videofag out of their home in Toronto’s Kensington Market neighbourhood.
 Over the four years of its operation, Videofag became an influential hub for queer and avant-garde work in Canada.
 Jordan’s production of Sheila Heti's All Our Happy Days Are Stupid, produced and directed with Erin Brubacher, premiered at Videofag in 2013 and went on to sold-out productions at Toronto’s Harbourfront Centre's World Stage and New York City's The Kitchen in 2015.

 As a filmmaker, Jordan's work has been presented in festivals and galleries the world over including the Toronto Int.
 Film Festival, the Art Gallery of Ontario, and the Tribeca Film Festival.
 His virtual reality performance Draw Me Close, produced by the National Theatre (UK) and the National Film Board of Canada, premiered at the 2017 Venice Biennale.
 He is currently working with filmmaker Stephen Dunn on adapating his play Botticelli in the Fire for the screen.

-Jordan has also worked in dance, choreographing and performing with Christopher House in Marienbad for the Toronto Dance Theatre in 2016 and choreographing House in the 2014 solo Rough House, also for the Toronto Dance Theatre.
-In 2015 he wrote the text for The Dietrich Group's This Is a Costume Drama, which premiered at Harbourfront Centre's World Stage.
-He is currently writing a new piece for choreographer-dancer Akram Khan.
+Jordan has also worked in dance, choreographing and performing with Christopher House in Marienbad for the Toronto Dance Theatre in 2016; writing the text for The Dietrich Group's This Is a Costume Drama, which premiered at Harbourfront Centre's World Stage in 2015; and writing the text for Akram Khan's final solo Xenos, which premiered at the Onassis Cultural Centre in Athens, Greece in 2018.
+Xenos is currently touring internationally.